 Oklahoma Contemporary values, respects and encourages applications from candidates who typically do not see themselves represented in the museum field.
 A successful candidate should have many of the qualities listed in our job postings and the desire and capacity to learn the rest on the job.
 If much, but not all, of a job posting describes you, then we welcome your application.
 Oklahoma Contemporary believes that diversity is a strength and strives for our organization to reflect the voices of various communities.

 - Excellent benefits package includes health care, dental, vision and a 403b matching plan.

 - Professional development opportunities, including research travel, are included.

 The above job description is meant to describe the general nature and level of work being performed.
 It is not intended to be construed as an exhaustive list of all responsibilities, duties, and skills required for the position.

 Other Requirements and Working Conditions

-- Use of a computer, telephone and printer/copier daily.
+- Use of a computer/monitor, telephone and copier daily

 About Oklahoma Contemporary